Your Frequently Asked Questions about the Winter Lights Rink

 Is the Rink ADA accessible?

 Yes!
-However it does take a specialized staff member to provide access, so we appreciate you letting us know ahead of time if we can make that accomodation for you.
+However it does take a specialized staff member to provide access, so we appreciate you letting us know ahead of time if we can make that accommodation for you.

 Can I practice my fanciest skating moves?